ruby/spec/README.md

 * It helps Ruby implementations to agree on a common behavior

 The specs are written with syntax similar to RSpec 2.
-They are run with MSpec, the purpose-built framework for running RubySpec.
+They are run with MSpec, the purpose-built framework for running the Ruby Spec Suite.
 For more information, see the [MSpec](http://github.com/ruby/mspec) project.

 The specs describe the [language syntax](language/), the [core library](core/) and the [standard library](library/).